 It is interesting to note that Group 1 and Group 3 are around or below the median value of 4 for "Artistic-Non artistic."
 Few people will rate Monet's original image as unartistic.
 Chinese hand-painted paintings have also been highly evaluated as elaborately depicting nature.
 However, Groups 2 and 4 are evaluated as being higher artistic than Groups 1 and 2.
 This is thought to be due to the young age of the subject.
-They may have an aesthetic sense appreciating abstract paintings.
+As the younger generation has more opportunities to watch abstract drawings and recent media art, they may have an aesthetic sense appreciating abstract paintings.
 Also, this means that our principle of using the converted photos with a specific art style instead of the original artworks worked well.
-By using the original art image for evaluation, it was relatively easy to identify who the artist is and this had a significant effect on the evaluation.
+By using the original art image for evaluation, it was relatively easy to identify who the artist was, or even the specific work itself, and it is guessed that this had a significant effect on the evaluation.